NateJune/Orbital-Components/README.md

 # Orbital-Components

-Given the state vector of an orbit, this program will return the following orbital parameters:
+Given the state vector of an orbit, this program will return the following orbital parameters (and render a plot of any relevant vectors):

 - Current distance from the focus (r)
 - Magnitude of the current velocity (v)